KittyGiraudel/site/_posts/2012-01-01-advanced-sass-list-functions-again.md

 ---

 <section>
-<p class="explanation">In case you have missed my <a href="http://hugogiraudel.com/2013/08/08/advanced-sass-list-functions/">first article about this Advanced Sass List Functions library</a>, I recommand you to read it.</p>
+<p class="explanation">In case you have missed my first article about this Advanced Sass List Functions library, I recommand you to read <a href="http://hugogiraudel.com/2013/08/08/advanced-sass-list-functions/">it</a>.</p>
 <p>Heys guys, it's been a while I haven't posted anything!
 I have been pretty busy lately but I really miss writing so here it is: a short article about what's new on my Sass list functions library.</p>
 <p>Well first of all, it has been added as a <a href="https://github.com/Team-Sass">Team-Sass</a> repository on GitHub (the <a href="http://codepen.io/HugoGiraudel/pen/loAgq">pen</a> is still updated).
 You probably know the Team-Sass collective.
 They have done ton of awesome things like <a href="https://github.com/Team-Sass/breakpoint">Breakpoint</a>, <a href="https://github.com/Team-Sass/Sassy-math">Sassy Math</a> and <a href="https://github.com/Team-Sass/uikit">UIKit</a>.</p>
 <p>I am very glad to see my repo in there, so big thanks to them. :)</p>